rasin-tsukuba/rasin-tsukuba.github.io/_posts/2020-5-26-Summary-of-Automatic-Colorization.md

 where *y* describes a histogram over \\(K\\) bins.
 The ground-truth histogram y is set as the empirical distribution in a rectangular region of size R around the center pixel.We simply set R = 1.
 For histogram predictions, the last layer of neural network f is always a softmax.

-We bin the Lab axes by evenly spaced Gaussian quantiles (µ = 0, σ = 25).
+He bin the Lab axes by evenly spaced Gaussian quantiles (µ = 0, σ = 25).
 They can be encoded separately for a and b (as marginal distributions), in which case our loss becomes the sum of two separate terms.
-They can also be encoded as a joint distribution over a and b, in which case we let the quantiles form a 2D grid of bins.
-In our experiments, we set K = 32 for marginal distributions and K = 16 × 16 for joint.
-We determined these numbers, along with σ, to offer a good compromise of output fidelity and output complexity.
+They can also be encoded as a joint distribution over a and b, in which case he let the quantiles form a 2D grid of bins.
+In our experiments, he set K = 32 for marginal distributions and K = 16 × 16 for joint.
+He determined these numbers, along with σ, to offer a good compromise of output fidelity and output complexity.

 ## Classification